TravelMapping/HighwayData/hwy_data/VEN/vent/README.md

 Notes on routes:

 Sources are sparse so details may be incorrect.
-*
+Some minor (ramal) routes may be in the wrong place on the 2015 maps, such as R10 and R11 near the east end of T9.
+* T9 is assumed to use the realignment in Barcelona, apparently replacing R49.
+* T9 is assumed to stay on Avenida Perimetral in Cumaná (the 2015 map shows Avenida Fernández de Zerpa and Avenida Gran Mariscal).